ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.device-reminder/README.md

 - **switch off after minutes**: A timeout in **minutes** can optionally be entered here.
 After the timeout has expired, the socket is switched off *if auto off is activated*.
 However, the end notification of the device remains unaffected by a timeout!
 - abort detection**: If activated, the adapter tries to detect whether a unit has already been switched off manually before the notification and then no longer notifies.

-After clicking on "**Save and close**", a folder is now created under *Objects -> device-reminder* for each newly created device in which
+After clicking on "**Save and close**", a folder is created under *Objects -> device-reminder* for each newly created device.
+- do not disturb (if activated, no messages will be sent by **voice-reminder**)
+- runtime max
+- the current state of the device
+- runtime alarm
+- averageConsumption (can be used as an aid to determine your own thresholds)
+- the last runs in JSON format
+- the last runtime in hh:mm:ss
+- the current live consumption
+- the message to the messengers
 - the current runtime in hh:mm:ss
 - the current runtime in milliseconds

-- the current state of the device
-- the current live consumption (is fetched from the *path consumption/energy*) and
-- the message to the messenger
-- averageConsumption (can be used as an aid to determine your own thresholds)
-- do not disturb (if activated, no messages are sent via **voice assistant**) is displayed.
+is displayed.
 <br>